 Bookplate stamps or bookplates are used for two purposes:

-- to indicate that an item is owned by the University of Maine, and housed in either Fogler Library or the Darling Center.
+- to indicate that an item is owned by the University of Maine, and is housed in Fogler Library.

 - to recognize donors of funds and materials, if applicable to an item